 The Executive MBA Fellowship consists of a limited number of scholarships of $10,000 to $20,000 each.
 The scholarships are awarded after admission to exceptional students, based on various criteria including outstanding merit, industry or function uniqueness brought to the incoming class, and/or employment in the nonprofit or public service sectors.

 U.S. Military service members (active duty and veterans) and non-profit/public service employees may be eligible to waive the $200 application fee.
 Once your application has been submitted, do not pay the application fee.
 Instead, please complete the Military Application Fee Waiver Request.
 We will process your request and get back to you within 2 business days with eligibility confirmation and next steps.
 Please do not submit your application until you receive a response to your request.

 Prospective executive MBA students who work in nonprofit or public service apply for free.
 Once your application has been submitted, do not pay the application fee.
 Instead, please complete the Application Fee Waiver Request.
 We will process your request and get back to you within 2 business days with eligibility confirmation and next steps.
 Please do not submit your application until you receive a response to your request.

 Typically, 10% of our EMBA students are fully sponsored by their companies.
-In this year’s class, 23 percent reported receiving 50 percent or more in financing through employer sponsorship.
 The majority of students are self-sponsored.

 Because the Berkeley MBA for Executives Program is a part-time program, we are unable to assist with student visas.
 Typically, our students work with their employer to assist with a visa.
 The common visa types that we see are L1 and H1B.
 We cannot issue an F-1 student visa.